 Honoring Indigenous Peoples

-Students learn about Indigenous peoples and their history, including investigating Indigenous Nations and Indigenous changemakers, and build an understanding that Indigenous peoples have always been and remain an important part of our country.
+Students learn about Indigenous peoples and their history, including investigating Indigenous Nations and Indigenous change-makers, and build an understanding that Indigenous peoples have always been and remain influential changemakers.

 icon/ela/white